 Concentrations of credit risk with respect to our trade accounts receivable are limited primarily due to the entities comprising our customer base.
 Since the market for our services is the offshore oil and gas industry, this customer base consists primarily of major and independent oil and gas companies and government-owned oil companies.
-Our two largest customers in Brazil, Petróleo Brasileiro S.A. (a Brazilian multinational energy company that is majority-owned by the Brazilian government) and OGX Petróleo e Gás Ltda. (a privately owned Brazilian oil and natural gas company), accounted for \$116.4 million and \$80.3 million, or 24% and 17%, respectively, of our total consolidated gross trade accounts receivable balances as of December 31, 2012, and \$110.4 million and \$69.4 million, or 20% and 12%, respectively, as of December 31, 2011.
+During 2013 and 2012, our largest customer in Brazil, Petróleo Brasileiro S.A. (a Brazilian multinational energy company that is majority-owned by the Brazilian government), accounted for \$154.5 million and \$116.4 million, or 35% and 24%, respectively, of our total consolidated gross trade accounts receivable balance.
+Our second largest customer in Brazil, OGX Petróleo e Gás Ltda. (a privately owned Brazilian oil and natural gas company that filed for bankruptcy in October 2013), or OGX, accounted for \$80.3 million or 17% of our total consolidated gross trade accounts receivable balance at December 31, 2012.
+Our accounts receivable balance from OGX was fully reserved at December 31, 2013.